creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-01-30-brain-imaging-generation.md

 * 31,740 T1w 3D MR images from the UK Biobank datas are used during training

-* One interest of such dataset would to provide enough data to learn to retrieve the age of a patient based on its brain MR image.
+* One interest of such dataset would to provide enough data to learn to retrieve the age of a patient based on its brain MR image while giving privacy guarantees.

 &nbsp;